-- 1. Set forth selection criteria to be used to determine housing priorities of the Connecticut Housing Finance Authority ("Authority"), as the housing credit agency for the State, which are appropriate to local conditions;

-- 2. Give preference to projects:

-- a. serving the lowest income tenants, and;

-- b. obligated to serve qualified tenants for the longest period of time:

-- c. which are located in qualified census tracts and contribute to a concerted community revitalization plan, and;

-- 3. Provide a procedure that the Authority (or its agent) will follow in monitoring for non-compliance with the provisions of Section 42 of the Code and in notifying the Internal Revenue Service ("IRS") of project non-compliance that comes to the attention of the Authority.

-- 4. Additionally, the Plan selection process must apply criteria addressing the following:

-- a. project location,

-- b. housing needs characteristics,

-- c. project characteristics,

-- d. sponsor characteristics,

-- e. tenant populations with special housing needs,

-- f. public housing waiting lists,

-- g. tenant populations of individuals with children,

-- h. projects intended for eventual tenant ownership,

-- i. energy efficiency, and
+- 1. Set forth selection criteria to be used to determine housing priorities of the Connecticut Housing Finance Authority ("Authority"), as the housing credit agency for the State, which are appropriate to local conditions; - 2.
+Give preference to projects: - a. serving the lowest income tenants, and; - b. obligated to serve qualified tenants for the longest period of time; - c. which are located in qualified census tracts and contribute to a concerted community revitalization plan, and; - Provide a procedure that the Authority (or its agent) will follow in monitoring for noncompliance with the provisions of Section 42 of the Code and in notifying the Internal Revenue Service ("IRS") of project non-compliance that comes to the attention of the Authority. - 4.
+Additionally, the Plan selection process must apply criteria addressing the following: - a. project location, - b. housing needs characteristics, - c. project characteristics, including whether the project uses existing housing as part of a community revitalization plan, - d. sponsor characteristics, - e. tenant populations with special housing needs, - f. public housing waiting lists, - g. tenant populations of individuals with children, - h. projects intended for eventual tenant ownership, - i. energy efficiency of the project, and - j. the historic nature of the project.

-- i. historic nature.